chenzhiwei/helm-operator/README.md

    Users can enable the ValidatingWebhookConfiguration and each Create or Update operation will be validated to ensure the user has right permission.

+5. Helm chart in standard OCI/Docker image(WIP)

+    In Kubernetes, all workloads are image based, setting up a Helm registry or HTTP server is a little annoying.

+    We can put the Helm chart directory or `.tgz` package into a standard OCI/Docker image, the only rule is we have an agreement to put it into last layer.

+    This operator can call image registry API to fetch the last layer and get the helm chart package.

+    An example is: `docker://docker.io/siji/helm-chart:latest#file=nginx-0.2.0.tgz`, the Helm chart package `nginx-0.2.0.tgz` is in the last layer of this image.

 ## Limitations